A. Introduction to the Sermon on the Mount.

 ii.
 The Sermon on the Mount is sometimes thought of as Jesus' "Declaration of the Kingdom."
 The American Revolutionaries had their Declaration of Independence.
 Karl Marx had his Communist Manifesto.
 With this message, Jesus declared what His Kingdom is all about.

 iii.
 It presents a radically different agenda than what the nation of Israel expected from the Messiah.
-It does not present the political or material blessings of the Messiah’s reign.
+It does not present the political or material blessings of the Messiah's reign.
 Instead, it expresses the spiritual implications of the rule of Jesus in our lives.
-This great message tells us how will we live when Jesus is our Lord.
-“In the first century there was little agreement among Jews as to what the messianic kingdom would be like.
-One very popular assumption was that the Roman yoke would be shattered and there would be political peace and mounting prosperity.”
+This great message tells us how we will live when Jesus is our Lord.
+"In the first century there was little agreement among Jews as to what the messianic kingdom would be like.
+One very popular assumption was that the Roman yoke would be shattered and there would be political peace and mounting prosperity."
 (Carson)

 iv.
 It is important to understand that the Sermon on the Mount does not deal with salvation as such, but it lays out for the disciple and the potential disciple how regarding Jesus as King translates into ethics and daily living.